shreyasingh824/UDP-Raw-Packet-Sender/README.md

 Struct Definition
 struct psd_udp: Represents a pseudo-header for UDP checksum calculation.
 Functions
+in_cksum:

+Description: Calculates the Internet checksum.
+Parameters:
+unsigned short *addr: Pointer to the data. int len: Length of the data.
+in_cksum_udp:

-unsigned short in_cksum(unsigned short *addr, int len): Calculates the Internet checksum. unsigned short in_cksum_udp(int src, int dst, unsigned short *addr, int len): Calculates UDP checksum using a pseudo-header.
+Description: Calculates UDP checksum using a pseudo-header.
+Parameters:
+int src: Source IP address.
+int dst: Destination IP address. unsigned short *addr: Pointer to the UDP data. int len: Length of the UDP data.
 Thread Function
+run:
-void *run(void *arg): Runs the UDP sender thread.
-Crafts UDP packet, sets up raw socket, and sends packets in a loop.
+Description: Runs the UDP sender thread.
+Crafts UDP packets, sets up a raw socket, and sends packets in a loop.
+Parameters:
+void *arg: Argument (not currently used).
 Main Function
+main:
-int main(int argc, char **argv): Calls the run function to execute the UDP sender.
+Description: Calls the run function to execute the UDP sender.

-Remember to replace "udp_sender.c" with the actual filename if it's different.
-Additionally, it's important to address the issues mentioned in the code before using it in a production environment.
+Parameters:
+int argc: Number of command-line arguments. char **argv: Array of command-line argument strings.